newgenai79/newgenai/README.md

 - [x] Sana 2K 1.6B MultiLingual [fp16]
 - [x] Sana 2K 1.6B MultiLingual (with PAG) [fp16]

-use the folowing command to merge the updates
+use the folowing command to merge the updates locally

 ```
 git pull